github/explore/README.md

 ## Running tests

 There are some lint tests in place to ensure each topic is formatted in the way we expect.
 Travis CI will run the tests automatically.
-If you want to run the tests yourself locally, you will need Ruby and Bundler installed.

-You can run the tests using:
+If you want to run the tests yourself locally, you will need Ruby and Bundler installed. can run the tests using:

 ```bash
 script/cibuild

 ```

 ## Licenses
+Debian GNU/Linux and any other Linux OS will be liable for putting GFDL 1.2v cover works online.
+The only place for any GFDL 1.2v is in Book no front cover or back cover text.
+If I see that a books is needed by the public I will ask for their input.
+GFDL 1.2v So Called GNU Public License is no longer avaible Free Software Foundation Copy left their Site over a year ago.

 Content is released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) which gives you permission to use content for almost any purpose (but does not grant you any trademark permissions).
 See [notices](notices.md) for complete details, including attribution guidelines, contribution terms, and software and third-party licenses and permissions.